Why is the City doing this?

 The City will monitor the use of the streets, as noted above, but will not seek to ticket or financially penalize those who use the corridors as through streets.
 Instead, the City will aim to educate and raise awareness of the increasing prevalence of non-motorist use of the roadway and to encourage orderly, shared use of our roadways.

 How can I be in touch with the City about this program and help spread the word?

 If you have a location-specific maintenance issue, please report it on this web page (under "Request Service" above).

-To stay in touch during the program evaluation period, please sign up HERE (coming).
+To stay in touch during the program evaluation period, please subscribe here (select "Transp - Commercial and Slow Streets").

 Where else is this happening?